jspars/ml-psych/README.md

 ## Summary

 1. Download and install necessary apps and configuration,
-2. Make changes to files--probably in `/src/routes`,
+2. Switch to `prod` branch and make changes to files--probably in `/src/routes`,
 3. Add, commit, and push your changes to `prod`.